-It might be worth getting a loyalty card for your local petrol station if you buy an Audi RS Q3, as it’s only slated to manage around 28.5mpg.
-However, we almost exactly matched that on our test, and it’s about par for the course for an SUV with this much power.
-CO2 emissions stand at 223-232g/km, depending on the wheel size you choose.
-The Mercedes-AMG GLC 43 offers 27.7mpg and 234-242g/km, but you’d struggle to notice much of a difference between the two cars in the real world.
+It might be worth getting a loyalty card for your local petrol station if you buy an Audi RS Q3, as its official fuel economy figure is just 29.4mpg.
+However this is par for the course for an SUV with this much power, and we found it was able to match its figures in the real world.
+CO2 emissions are from 217g/km, depending on the wheel size you choose.
+The Mercedes-AMG GLC 43 offers 26.2mpg, but you’d struggle to notice much of a difference between the two cars in the real world.

 The RS Q3 is unlikely to be many people’s company car, but its CO2 emissions means it’s comfortably in the top band for Benefit-in-Kind (BiK) tax.
-Because it has a starting price of over £40,000, all owners will pay the higher rate of annual tax (£465) until the car is six years old, and from then it’ll drop to the standard fee of £145.
+Because it has a starting price of over £40,000, all owners will pay the higher rate of annual car tax until the car is six years old, and from then it’ll drop to the standard fee of £150.

 Audi offers a three-year warranty with the RS Q3, which includes an unlimited mileage cap in the first two years and a 60,000-mile limit in the third year.
 You can extend the warranty to four years or 75,000 miles, or five years/90,000 miles for extra cost.
 Your dealer can advise you on the costs, and on the availability of a service plan.

 Central to the Audi RS Q3’s appeal is its 2.5-litre turbocharged engine.
 There aren’t many five-cylinder engines around any more, so it has a bit of an old-school feel.
 The engine may be ageing - Audi’s used it for over a decade - but it’s had near-constant updates to make sure it’s up to scratch, both in terms of performance and emissions.
 It produces 395bhp, which is sent to all four wheels via a seven-speed dual-clutch automatic gearbox.